mattparko/liberty-workshop/07_exercise6.md

 #### Step 4 - Define a pipeline run
 We are almost ready to execute our pipeline.

-OpenShift Pipelines expose a number of variables allowing you to reuse the pipeline with different inputs.
-When you execute a pipeline, an object known as a PipelineRun is created, which contains all of our populated input variables.
+OpenShift Pipelines exposes a number of variables allowing you to reuse the pipeline with different inputs.
+When you execute a pipeline an object known as a PipelineRun is created, which contains all of our populated input variables.
 Because the PipelineRun is just another Kubernetes object, this allows us to define our own PipelineRun using a YAML manifest, which is then used to execute the pipeline.

 Other approaches to executing a pipeline include using the web console and manually filling out the variables in a form, or using the Tekton CLI tool and including the input values on the command line (see `tkn pipeline start -h`).